labring/sealos/README.md

 ## 💡 Core features

-- 🚀 **Application Management**: Easy management and quick release of publicly accessible distributed applications in the app store.
+- 🚀 **Application Management**: Easy management and quick release of publicly accessible distributed applications in the templates marketplace.
 - 🗄️ **Database Management**: Create high-availability databases in seconds, offering support for MySQL, PostgreSQL, MongoDB, and Redis.
 - 🌥️ **Cloud Universality**: Equally effective in both public and private cloud, enabling a seamless transition of traditional applications to the cloud.